 I am a big brunch entertainer so I have my usual brunch menu staples, and this is definitely one of them.
 For a nice spring brunch, I would serve this with a light salad topped with radishes, strawberries and goats cheese (if you’re not vegan).
 I would also likely do a nice fruit salad, and then have some yogurt (dairy and non-dairy) on the side.

-I’ve been making a lot of baked oatmeal and I have found that adding bananas really does help moisten the filling, without making it fall apart.
+I’ve been making a lot of baked oatmeal recipes and I have found that adding bananas really does help moisten the filling, without making it fall apart.
 The flax eggs (or regular eggs, if you’re not vegan) are also really important for holding this all together.

 The instructions otherwise are pretty straightforward – you basically are going to want to mix everything together in a bowl until well incorporated, transfer to a 13×9″ pan and bake until you see nice browning around the edges.
 It still may be moist and soft in the centre, but it will firm up as it sits over time.